 Unique opportunity for 16–25-year-olds to apply for a 90% subsidised, Darwin-inspired scholarship, combining environmental education and ongoing support.

-Applications have now closed for 2023.
+Applications are now open for 2024!

 What is included in the scholarship?